Using Data to Facilitate Better Research and Improve Patient Care

 The University of Surrey (Surrey) hosts the secure data and analytics hub for the Royal College of General Practitioners (RCGP) Research and Surveillance Centre (RSC), www.rcgp.org.uk/rsc.
 This secure hub creates reports for information, analysis and interpretation concerning the onset, patterns, prevalence and trends of morbidity in primary care.

 The RCGP RSC collects and monitors data, and its most important activity is the surveillance of influenza and the monitoring of vaccine effectiveness on behalf of Public Health England.
 While there is a wealth of patient information available for analysis across primary care, the challenge was how to extract that data from different GP systems in a logical way.
-Apollo is being used to provide data management services to Surrey in support of the RCGP RSC’s monitoring of national respiratory and communicable diseases.
+Apollo is being used to provide healthcare data management services to Surrey in support of the RCGP RSC’s monitoring of national respiratory and communicable diseases.

 The Apollo tool securely manages data extracted from GP systems; anonymises the data at source, encrypts it and then transfers it to secure servers held at the RCGP RSC secure data and analytics hub at Surrey.
 The data, which is used as an indication of what to expect in the flu season, is currently derived from over 200 practices covering a population of over two million patients.